 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each)

-- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students)

-Score explanation: The university disposes of 3 student run gardens, serving as a place to meet, exchange interest in nature, and learn gardening and plantation from each other.
+(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+0 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+1 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1 Score explanation: The university disposes of 3 student run gardens, serving as a place to m exchange interest in nature, and learn gardening and plantation from each other.
+The Sustainability Working Group (AG Nachhaltigkeit) is a group of students at the Univers

-The Sustainability Working Group (AG Nachhaltigkeit) is a group of students at the University of Basel who plan projects and events in the area of sustainability.
+Basel who plan projects and events in the area of sustainability.
 For example, the University hosts an annual sustainability week, including events around Planetary health.
-The sustainability office also organised a clean-up day, where students and university employees helped free the streets of littering.
 Lastly the university has numerous excursions, be it in the form of a sports offering, incorporated into a group project on human physiology in the mountains, or a research trip to study human impact on the environment.